AlexithymiaStudios/alexi-slots/user-stories.md

 - As a commuter, Emily doesn't want any sounds from the game, so that she can listen to music while playing.

 - As a millennial who loves emojis, Emily wants to play a game the incorporates emojis into the basic game play.

+- As a commuter playing the game on her tablet, Emily wants an easily navigable site and simple play game.

 ## STRETCH GOALS